junxit/us-congress-bills-113/metadata.md

 - 2014-03-27 — Senate amendment agreed to: Amendment SA 2867 agreed to in Senate by Yea-Nay Vote.
 98 - 2.
 Record Vote Number: 88.
 - 2014-03-27 — Senate amendment submitted
 - 2014-03-27 — Senate amendment submitted
+- 2014-04-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2014-04-01 — Considered as unfinished business. (consideration: CR H2784-2785)
+- 2014-04-01 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+4152.
+- 2014-04-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-04-01 — Mr. Royce moved that the House suspend the rules and concur to the Senate amendment. (consideration: CR H2752-2756)
+- 2014-04-01 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays (2/3 required): 378 - 34 (Roll No. 149). (text as House agreed to Senate amendment: CR H2752-2755)
+- 2014-04-01 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays (2/3 required): 378 - 34 (Roll No. 149).(text as House agreed to Senate amendment: CR H2752-2755)
+- 2014-04-03 — Became Public Law No: 113-95.
+- 2014-04-03 — Became Public Law No: 113-95.
+- 2014-04-03 — Presented to President.
+- 2014-04-03 — Presented to President.
+- 2014-04-03 — Signed by President.
+- 2014-04-03 — Signed by President.
+- 2014-04-09 — Committee on Commission on Security and Cooperation in Europe.
+Hearings held.